faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 - Have you included anything extraneous?
 - Have you included context where relevant?

 Nobody likes to read 10 pages where a paragraph will do.
-Make sure you've been parsimonious with your words.
-Paradoxically, nobody likes to have to ask 10 clarifying questions.
+Make sure you've been parsimonious with your words but don't be a [Spartan](https://en.wikipedia.org/wiki/Laconic_phrase).
+Just as nobody likes reading an essay, they also don't like to ask 10 clarifying questions.
 There is a balance, try to find it.

 ### Repeat, Send

 If you're not 80-90% confident you've answered it well, start the process again.
 If you are, or you've run out of time, send off your response.

-When really stuck, ask your colleagues or manager for advice.
-It's our job to help each other out in these situations.
+Lean on senior your colleagues or your manager for advice.
+It's our job to help each other out in these situations and people will understand the struggle to learn this skill.
+Honesty and a humble demeanour seldom goes badly.

-Keep an ear out for any reactions or responses.
+As you respond in this way, keep an ear out for any reactions or responses.
+These can come directly as replies, from requests you make for feedback or hearsay.
 Use this information to inform changes in your approach.

 Realise even the most well-formed reply may result in follow-up questions - these aren't inherently bad.
 What we want to avoid are follow-up questions that could have been avoided by a more appropriate message.
+The goal is to help your audience understand what they were missing in the shortest possible time.
+Alignment is key to success in a large organisation.
+Everything you say or write either helps align teams or confuses them.

-## Principle of simplicity
+## Principle Of Simplicity

-{% picture post-inline "/images/technology-managers-achilles-heel-1.webp" --alt {{ The Technology Manager's Achilles Heel }} --picture class="post-inline-image-right" %}
+{% picture post-inline "/images/technology-managers-achilles-heel-1.webp" --alt {{ "The Technology Manager's Achilles Heel" }} --picture class="post-inline-image-right" %}

 Communication is hard and large organisations are complicated.
 Keep your communication simple, to the point, and unambiguous.